 Community safety is a shared responsibility, and like other urban universities throughout the country, we work in partnership with those we serve to provide a safe environment.
-It is important for everyone - including our students, faculty, staff, and community members - to be aware of their surroundings and to take reasonable precautions.
-As your safety partner, we are available 24/7, 365 days a year.
-We encourage you to reach out to us by phone, in person, or through our LiveSafe mobile phone app.
-We welcome your input and value your concerns for making our community a safer place to live, study, and work.
+It is important for everyone -including our students, community members, staff and faculty - to be aware of their surroundings and to take reasonable safety precautions.
+As your safety partner, DPS is available 24/7, 365 days a year.
+We encourage you to reach out to us by phone, in person or through our LiveSafe mobile phone app.

+We welcome your input and value your concerns for making our community a safer place to live, study and work.

-As mandated, the information in this report includes crime statistics from the past three years and information about safety resources available to you.
+As mandated, the information contained in this report includes crime statistics from the past three years and information about safety resources available to you.
+As a result of the pandemic, there are some lower numbers in the crime statistics compared to the previous two years because so few people were on and around the campus during most of 2020.